 You may walk around its many pavilions to admire the variety of architectural styles.
-Inside, there are different exhibitions which change from time to time.
+Inside, there are different exhibitions that change from time to time.
 If there’s something that interests you – science, cinema, agriculture – don’t hesitate to come in.

 What to do?
 Ride a horse.
 Seriously, there are stables here!
-And the complex is surrounded by a garden slowly becoming Holosiivskyi forest so there are plenty of picturesque paths.
+And the complex is surrounded by a garden slowly becoming Holosiivskyi forest, so there are plenty of picturesque paths.